-(B) Five hundred fifty-one dollars (\$551) for the state fiscal year beginning July 1, 2024.

-(6) The cumulative count of pupils in homebound programs multiplied by the following:

-'''

-1

-July 1, 2023.

-2

-(B) Three thousand eight hundred twenty dollars ($3,820) for the state fiscal year beginning July

-3

-4

-(A) Three thousand eight hundred twenty dollars ($3,820) for the state fiscal year beginning

-5

-July 1, 2025.

-(B) Three thousand eight hundred twenty dollars ($3,820) for the state fiscal year beginning

-6

-7

-July 1, 2026.

-8
+- 1 (A) Five hundred fifty-one dollars (\$551) for the state fiscal year beginning July 1, 2025.
+2 (B) Five hundred fifty-one dollars (\$551) for the state fiscal year beginning July 1, 2026.
+3 (7) The nonduplicated count of pupils in special preschool education programs multiplied by the following: 4 (A) Three thousand six hundred thirty-eight dollars (\$3,638) for the state fiscal year beginning July 1, 2023.
+4 (B) Three thousand eight hundred twenty dollars (\$3,820) for the state fiscal year beginning July - +, 2024.
+(A) Three thousand eight hundred twenty dollars (\$3,820) for the state fiscal year beginning July 1, 2025. - (B) Three thousand eight hundred twenty dollars (\$3,820) for the state fiscal year beginning July 1, 2026.

 SECTION 139.
-IC 20-43-8-15, AS AMENDED BY P.L.201-2023, SECTION 207, IS AMENDED TO

-READ AS FOLLOWS [EFFECTIVE JUNE 29, 2025]; Sec.
-15. (a) This subsection section applies to the
+IC 20-43-8-15, AS AMENDED BY P.L.201-2023, SECTION 207, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE JUNE 29, 2025]: Sec.
+15. (a) This subsection section applies to the state fiscal year years beginning after June 30, 2025.

-9

-10

-state fiscal year years beginning after June 30, 2025.
 July 1, 2023, and ending June 30, 2024.
-A school

-corporation's career and technical education enrollment grant for a state fiscal year is the sum of the
+A school corporation's career and technical education enrollment grant for a state fiscal year is the sum of the amounts determined under the following STEPS:

-11

-12

-amounts determined under the following STEPS:

-13

-STEP ONE: Determine for each career and technical education program provided by the school
+STEP ONE: Determine for each career and technical education program provided by the school corporation:

-14

-corporation:

-15

-(A) the number of credit hours of the program (one (1) credit, two (2) credits, or three (3)

-16

-credits); multiplied by

-17

-(B) the number of pupils enrolled in the program; multiplied by

-(C) the following applicable amount:

-18

-19

-(i) Seven hundred fourteen dollars ($714) for a career and technical education program

-'''

-- designated by the department of workforce development as a high value level 1 program under section 7.5 of this chapter.

-(ii) One thousand seventy-one dollars (\$1,071) for a career and technical education program designated by the department of workforce development as a high value level 2 program under - section 7.5 of this chapter. (iii) Four hundred dollars (\$400) for a career and technical education program designated by the department of workforce development as a moderate value level 1 program under section 7.5 of this chapter. - (iv) Six hundred dollars (\$600) for a career and technical education program designated by the department of workforce development as a moderate value level 2 program under section 7.5 of this chapter. - (v) Two hundred dollars (\$200) for a career and technical education program designated by the department of workforce development as a less than moderate value level 1 program under section 7.5 of this chapter. - (vi) Three hundred dollars (\$300) for a career and technical education program designated by the department of workforce development as a less than moderate value level 2 program under section 7.5 of this chapter. - STEP TWO: Determine the number of pupils enrolled in an apprenticeship program or a work based learning program designated under section 7.5 of this chapter multiplied by five hundred dollars (\$500). - STEP THREE: Determine the number of pupils enrolled in an introductory program designated under section 7.5 of this chapter multiplied by three hundred dollars (\$300). - STEP FOUR: Determine the number of pupils enrolled in a planning for college and career course under section 7.5 of this chapter at the school corporation that is approved by the department of workforce development multiplied by one hundred fifty dollars (\$150). - STEP FIVE: Determine the number of pupils who travel from the school in which they are currently enrolled to another school to participate in a career and technical education program in which pupils from multiple schools are served at a common location multiplied by one hundred fifty dollars
+- (A) the number of credit hours of the program (one (1) credit, two (2) credits, or three (3) credits); multiplied by - (B) the number of pupils enrolled in the program; multiplied by - (C) the following applicable amount: - (i) Seven hundred fourteen dollars (\$714) for a career and technical education program designated by the department of workforce development as a high value level 1 program under section 7.5 of this chapter. - (ii) One thousand seventy-one dollars (\$1,071) for a career and technical education program designated by the department of workforce development as a high value level 2 program under section 7.5 of this chapter. - (iii) Four hundred dollars (\$400) for a career and technical education program designated by the department of workforce development as a moderate value level 1 program under section 7.5 of this chapter. - (iv) Six hundred dollars (\$600) for a career and technical education program designated by the department of workforce development as a moderate value level 2 program under section 7.5 of this chapter. - (v) Two hundred dollars (\$200) for a career and technical education program designated by the department of workforce development as a less than moderate value level 1 program under section 7.5 of this chapter. - (vi) Three hundred dollars (\$300) for a career and technical education program designated by the department of workforce development as a less than moderate value level 2 program under section 7.5 of this chapter. - STEP TWO: Determine the number of pupils enrolled in an apprenticeship program or a work based learning program designated under section 7.5 of this chapter multiplied by five hundred dollars (\$500). - STEP THREE: Determine the number of pupils enrolled in an introductory program designated under section 7.5 of this chapter multiplied by three hundred dollars (\$300). - 47 STEP FOUR: Determine the number of pupils enrolled in a planning for college and career course